pmccaughtry/angular-localization-example/README.md

 ## E2E tests
 - `gulp protractor`
 This will run `webdriver-manager update`.
-Be sure to update **config/protractor.conf.js** with the path to the selenium jar ('../node_modules/protractor/selenium/selenium...jar').
+Be sure to update **config/protractor.conf.js** with the path to the selenium jar if the protractor task fails ('../node_modules/protractor/selenium/selenium...jar').

 ![Output from gulp karma](screenshots/unit-tests.png?raw=true "Unit Tests")